Thiruvambadi Thamban: Production

-The movie was launched by Mammootty in Kerala.
-This movie reprises the entire crew of their previous hit Shikkar with a single change of Jayaram playing the lead.

-The first schedule comprising the lead cast was filmed in Bihar where the big Gajamela at Sonepur, Bihar was filmed for the movie.
-The second schedule started from 27 November at Thrissur in which Thambi Ramaiah and Kishore joined the crew marking their debut in Malayalam films.

-Sneha was initially cast for the film but she later stepped out of the film to allocate dates for Kochadaiyaan and 2 more projects in Tamil and Telugu respectively.
+The film was launched by Mammootty in Kerala.
+The first schedule was filmed in Bihar at the Gajamela in Sonepur.
+The second schedule started from 27 November in Thrissur in which Thambi Ramaiah and Kishore joined the crew marking their debut in Malayalam films.
+Sneha was initially cast in the film, but later opted out due to date issues.
 She was replaced by Kannada actress Haripriya.